Liberal Arts in New York City

 Location

-A semester in New York City gives St. Lawrence students the opportunity to experience all that the Big Apple has to offer.
+A semester in New York City gives St. Lawrence students the opportunity to experience all that the Big Apple and Brooklyn have to offer.
 Students will have the opportunity to attend the plays and concerts, visit the museums and galleries, watch the games and parades for which the city is famous.

 Back to Top